 In 1957 Dave Keeling, who was the first to make accurate measurements of CO2 in the atmosphere, chose the site high up on the slopes of the Mauna Loa volcano because he wanted to measure CO2 in air masses that would be representative of much of the Northern Hemisphere, and, hopefully, the globe.
 That goal has not changed.
 We still want to eliminate the influence of CO2 absorbed or emitted locally by plants and soils, or emitted locally by human activities.
 Dave Keeling also introduced the principle of a rigorous calibration strategy that we still employ today.

 The observatory is surrounded by many miles of bare lava, without any vegetation or soil.
-This provides an opportunity to measure “background” air, also called “baseline” air, which we define as having a CO2 mole fraction representative of an upwind fetch of hundreds of km.
+This provides an opportunity to measure “background” air, also called “baseline”” air, which we define as having a CO2 mole fraction representative of an upwind fetch of hundreds of km.
 Nearby emission or removal of CO2 typically produces sharp fluctuations, in space and time, in mole fraction.
 These fluctuations get smoothed out with time and distance through turbulent mixing and wind shear.
 A distinguishing characteristic of background air is that CO2 changes only very gradually because the air has been mixed for days, without any significant additions or removals of CO2.
 Another common word for emissions is “sources”, and for removals, “sinks”.

 At Mauna Loa we use the following data selection criteria:

-Hours for which we do not have valid air measurement are flagged with an “I” character in the hourly data file.
-The hours during which we do a target gas measurement are an example, but there are also other causes, such as zero flow in the analyzer.
+Hours for which we do not have valid air measurement are flagged with either a '*' or 'I' character in the hourly data file.
+The hours during which we do a standard gas calibration are an example, but there are also other instrumental causes, such as mechanical problems with pumps and valves.

 System status variables measured and continuously recorded are: analyzer temperature, cold trap temperature, room temperature, sample flow rate, and both pressure and flow rate through both air intake lines from the tower.

 During a calibration episode, lasting 2-3 months, each Primary is measured three times.
 Each time a sample of air is taken from the cylinder and its pressure and temperature inside a closed volume are measured very accurately, after temperature and pressure have stabilized in a temperature controlled environment.
 The volume of approximately 6 liters is accurately known.
 Once the pressure, temperature, and volume of a gas are known, the amount of gas can be calculated, taking the temperature dependent compressibility of the gases into account.
 Then the air, with the CO2 that is to be determined still in it, is slowly and completely flowed at low pressure over a cold trap cooled with liquid nitrogen.
 The condensate in the cold trap consists of carbon dioxide, nitrous oxide, and residual water vapor.
 The latter is low, corresponding to 1 ppm or so in the dry high pressure cylinder.
 After separation of the water vapor component, the carbon dioxide and nitrous oxide are transferred to a small volume, about 10 cc, which has also been very accurately calibrated.
 After stabilization, the pressure and temperature are once again recorded, and total amount of the two remaining gases calculated.
 At that point we have determined the combined mole fraction of carbon dioxide and nitrous oxide in the cylinder air.
 The latter typically comprises less than one thousandth of the total, and we correct for its contribution after measuring nitrous oxide separately on a gas chromatograph.

-The accuracy of the WMO Scale has been estimated, based on the accuracy of the temperature, volume and pressure measurement, and the gas handling procedures, at 0.07 ppm.
+The accuracy of the WMO Scale has been estimated, based on the accuracy of the temperature, volume and pressure measurement, and the gas handling procedures, at 0.10 ppm.
 It has been compared several times to calibration scales established independently by other laboratories that were based on weighing a small amount of pure carbon dioxide that was then mixed into a large, also accurately weighed, amount of carbon dioxide-free air.
 We have also compared to the previous WMO Scale maintained by Scripps.
 These comparisons are compatible with our internal accuracy estimate.